State of Asset Tokenization 2026: Market Data, Trends, and What's Next

 | YLDS balance | ~$464M |

-Figure's Democratized Prime alone processes more tokenized real-world lending volume per month than most other platforms process per year.
+Figure's Democratized Prime processes more tokenized real-world lending volume per month than most other platforms process per year.
+That's the scale difference between crypto-native projects and traditional finance moving on-chain.

 Yield-Bearing Stablecoins